British Museum: Libraries and archives

 This department covers all levels of education, from casual visitors, schools, degree level and beyond.
 The museum's various libraries hold in excess of 350,000 books, journals and pamphlets covering all areas of the museum's collection.
 Also the general museum archives which date from its foundation in 1753 are overseen by this department; the individual departments have their own separate archives and libraries covering their various areas of responsibility, which can be consulted by the public on application.
 The Anthropology Library is especially large, with 120,000 volumes.
 However, the Paul Hamlyn Library, which had become the central reference library of the British Museum and the only library there freely open to the general public, closed permanently in August 2011.
 The website and online database of the collection also provide increasing amounts of information.

 British Museum Press

 The British Museum Press (BMP) is the publishing business and a division of the British Museum Company Ltd., a company and a charity (established in 1973) wholly owned by the trustees of the British Museum.

 The BMP publishes both popular and scholarly illustrated books to accompany the exhibition programme and explore aspects of the general collection.
 Profits from their sales goes to support the British Museum.

 Scholarly titles are published in the Research Publications series, all of which are peer-reviewed.
 This series was started in 1978 and was originally called Occasional Papers.
 The series is designed to disseminate research on items in the collection.
+To date, over 200 books have been published in this series.
 Between six and eight titles are published each year in this series.
+They can be found on the British Museum Research Repository.